-BOYS: Baseball Basketball Cross Country Football Golf Lacrosse Soccer Swimming Tennis Track and Field Volleyball Wrestling GIRLS: Basketball Cheerleading Cross Country Dance Team Golf Soccer Softball Swimming Tennis Track and Field
+BOYS: Baseball Basketball Cross Country Football Golf Soccer Swimming Tennis Track and Field Volleyball Wrestling GIRLS: Basketball Cheerleading Cross Country Dance Team Golf Soccer Softball Swimming Tennis Track and Field Volleyball Wrestling

-Volleyball

 Various levels of competition are available in each sport including Varsity, Junior Varsity, Sophomore, Freshman-Sophomore, and Freshman.
 Fostering excellence in academics, promoting the dignity of the individual, and teaching good sportsmanship are among the many goals of the JCA Athletic Program.
 Student-athletes are expected to be responsible to these goals by maintaining a high degree of self-discipline at all times in the classroom, at practice, and at games.
 The opportunity to participate in athletics naturally demands more of the student-athlete (i.e. proper care of facility and equipment, punctuality in arriving and leaving practice, and presenting a positive image of JCA at all public sporting events).
-We look to the cooperation and encouragement of parents and guardians in helping student-athletes achieve the goals/ requirements of the Athletic Program.
+We look to the cooperation and encouragement of parents and guardians in helping student-athletes achieve the goals/requirements of the Athletic Program.

 The student-athlete is responsible for maintaining athletic eligibility through satisfactory academic progress.
 IHSA mandates that every week each school monitors their student athletes' grades to determine athletic eligibility.
 Students must pass five (5) or more classes per week to remain eligible to play as per IHSA regulations.
 Weekly ineligibility extends from Monday to Sunday.

-Students who fail more than one (1) course at the end of the first or third academic quarter become ineligible for interscholastic competition during the next academic quarter.
-During the ineligibility, students may continue to practice.
-Students who fail two (2) or more courses at the end of the first or second semester become ineligible for the next semester.
+Students not passing (5) or more courses at the end of the first or second semester become ineligible for the next semester.
 Course failure at the end of the semester requires attending a recognized summer program.
-This is coordinated by the Vice Principal.
+This is coordinated by the Associate Principal.